 3) Is the page getting traffic?
 Checking analytics will give you this important information.
 If there is a decent amount of traffic – again, you may want to keep it and repurpose it somehow.

-OK, But How Can I Analyze My Pages To Get The Data?
+How Can I Analyze My Pages To Get The Data?

 - If you have analytics installed – our first recommendation would be to visit Panguin.
 This is a great tool that will look at your analytical data and will match your traffic against dates of various algorithm updates like Panda (which focuses on site quality) and Penguin (which focus on links).
 If you notice a big drop after a specific update – that will be the first step into better understanding what you need to do to improve your website.
 If you see a big drop in traffic after a Panda update – then you know you have work to do on your content!